 Up a narrow set of carpeted stairs.
 The space is drenched in light; it all seems too obvious.
 I feel overwhelmed; there are people everywhere.
 I go back down the stairs and outside to start again.
-I turn and walk up the steep driveway so I can reorient myself with Rose Seidler House Sydney.
+I turn and walk up the steep driveway to reorient myself with Rose Seidler House Sydney.

 There is a substantial dissimilarity between the environment and the house; this makes it easy to focus.
-A salient presence as it rises from the earth with stone then transitions to man-made materials.
-The juxtaposition of all the straight lines of the building with the gnarly branches of the trees, exquisite.
+It is a salient presence as it rises from the earth with stone and then transitions to artificial materials.
+The juxtaposition of all the straight lines of the building with the gnarly branches of the trees is exquisite.

-Harry Seidler designed this house for his mother, Rose; she lived in it with his father, Max, for more than twenty years.
+Harry Seidler designed this house for his mother, Rose; she lived in it with his father, Max, for over twenty years.
 Completed in 1950, it is an excellent example of the Modernist/Bauhaus movement.
-The balance between function and form, lack of ornamentation and no corridors; hallmarks for a new era in design.
+The balance between function and form, lack of ornamentation and no corridors; are hallmarks of a new era in design.
 The tension between the house and the environment is very alluring.

 I think it was the perfect house for the uncomplicated Australian of this time.
 Australia was at the beginning of a massive period of European immigration that would shape our tastes and culture over the coming decades.
 It is no wonder that Australians and specifically Sydneysiders, lauded this house; it is desirable, with a timeless quality.

-An incredible amount of natural light flows in; everything is illuminated, nature views from every window.
-The fireplace, its large stone hearth, sits flush to the floor; there is enough room for a body or two—a glimpse of the ephemeral.
+An incredible amount of natural light flows in; everything is illuminated, and nature views from every window.
+The fireplace, its large stone hearth, sits flush with the floor; there is enough room for a body or two—a glimpse of the ephemeral.
 My senses are searching for fleeting beauty in spaces.
 I don’t always find it; sometimes, it finds me.